Jaymo007/Football-Data-Analysis/README.md

 •	Which manager won the world cup as a player and as a manager?

+•	Which manager played the most games?

 ## Data
-The data for this project was gathered and curated from Wikipedia and FourFourTwo.com
+The data for this project was gathered and curated from Wikipedia and FourFourTwo.com.
+After that, it was inputted into excel and then imported into MySQL database from which it was accessed from jupyter notebook for analysis.

 ## Project Steps
-1. Load Data - Connect jupyter notebook to MySQL database to access the data
+1. Load Data - Connect jupyter notebook to MySQL database to access the data.
-2. Data Exploration – Getting a sense of the structure of the data and calculating summary statistics
+2. Data Exploration – Getting a sense of the structure of the data and calculating summary statistics.
-3. Trophies won by managers – Uncovering the categories of trophies won by managers and records created
+3. Trophies won by managers – Identifying the trophies won by managers and records created.